 Make as much time as you need to practice relaxation techniques (even just one minute can be helpful).
 Practice deep breathing exercises to help ease anxiety and lower your heart rate.
 Try out some grounding techniques to get you feeling more in tune with your space and your body.

-Reach out to your Cerebral care counselor or therapist for more relaxation techniques.
+Reach out to your Cerebral therapist for more relaxation techniques.
 They can walk you through new practices to try on your own.

 Staying informed on Covid-19 is important, but limit yourself to reliable sources and official updates.
 Set specific times to get the news so you don’t feel like you’re missing information.